 Eker: There is definitely a place for both.
 If you don't have the money management skills yet, using a debit card will ensure you don't overspend and rack up debt on a credit card.
 I use a credit card for most of my purchases so that I get lots of travel points.
-Using a credit card wisely also impacts positively on [%Link?type=glossary&id=71&text="credit scoring"%].
+Using a credit card wisely also impacts positively on credit scoring.
 But if you use a credit card, you must be able to pay off the entire amount each month so there is no interest -- otherwise you're spending more on interest than you are gaining in travel points and just getting further into debt.

 CreditCards.com: There's a lot of animosity lately toward rich people.
 Do you think it is greedy to want to be rich?

 Eker: Some of the anger is based on envy; some may be well placed as ego can also take over when you make money.
 Wanting to be rich is more about having the freedom of choice of how to live your life than anything else.
 But you don't achieve greatness in any discipline without hard work, commitment and continuous action.
 Remember that you cannot be that which you resent.
-If you have animosity towards rich people, your subconscious mind will make sure that you never become rich.
+If you have animosity toward rich people, your subconscious mind will make sure that you never become rich.
 Some people say they just want to be able to give to others when they choose to.
 How better to do that than to get rich and have the money to give?

 CreditCards.com: When did you learn the "wealth mindset"?